 Torndirrup National Park

-Exploring the treasure chest of funky formations and scenic delights within this popular park is one of the most fun things to do in Albany.
+Explore a treasure chest of funky formations and scenic delights within this popular park.
 Highlights include the Blowholes, Natural Bridge, and The Gap, which has a raised platform for marvelling at the wild ocean’s immense power and fury.
 There are ample lookouts and walking trails to witness the vast beauty.

 Distance: 10km south of Albany.